JustADude29/bOSs/README.md

 # bOSs

-bOSs is currently a barebones OS that does nothing, dont waste your time on it
+bOSs is a custom bootable OS written in C.
+Currently capable of reading memory, allocating pages with a working keyboard driver and a PIT.

 ## Requirements: